tomdu3/linux-news-app/README.md

 - Code Institute's Slack community for their support and feedback.
 - Code Institute's Tutor Support for their support and feedback (I don't want to give names.
 I hope that's ok with you, Rebecca :-)).
 - My dear colleagues and friends from the Code Institute's Full Stack Web Development, especially Sirinya, Victoria, Richard, Lauren, Ho, for their support and testing services.
-- My friends: Boris, Zeljka i Dragan for helping me with the testing.
+- My friends: Boris, Zeljka and Dragan for helping me with the testing.